-Remember this basic rule: Most advertising is aimed at getting you to feel crappy about yourself, to feel that you are “less than” without the product being advertised.
+Remember this basic rule: Most advertising is aimed at getting you to feel bad about yourself, to feel that you are “less than” without the product being advertised.

 This step will be immensely easier for those of us who live in “walkable” neighborhoods.
 But it’s something to aspire to even in the ‘burbs.
-You’ll see your neighborhood differently, meet people, and get exercise in the process.
+You’ll see your neighborhood differently and get exercise in the process.

 Use your library

+You have an inner circle of people who need you.
 This is especially true if you have young children.
-There’s nothing wrong with hanging out with the family, eating pizza and playing board games.
+There’s nothing wrong with taking time away from schedules and hanging out with the family, eating pizza and playing board games.